 The economics major includes three required courses (9 credits) and five electives (15 credits).
 Economics majors should plan on taking all three required courses, especially ECO 4000, as early in their major program as possible.
 When registering, students should keep in mind that these courses are not given every semester and should plan their courses accordingly, particularly when the course is a prerequisite for further courses in the field.

 In addition to the required courses, an economics major must take a meaningful combination of five economics, finance, or insurance courses at the 3000-level or higher as electives.
 Of these five courses, at least two must be economics courses at the 4000-level or higher.

 FIN 3000 is not applicable to the major, although it is a prerequisite to other finance courses.
 When appropriate, a student may include up to two advanced courses from other disciplines among the five electives.
 These courses must be meaningfully integrated and approved by the department advisor.

 BA in Economics

-For information about the BA in Economics program please click the link below:
+For information about the BA in Economics program please click here.

 Economics majors are employed by government, nonprofit organizations, industrial corporations and financial institutions such as banks and brokerage houses.
 Economists do economic analyses of various markets, do pricing studies, determine the effects that government policies have on their businesses, and analyze the implications of international economic events for their operations.
 All levels of government, as well as international organizations, hire economists to do economic analyses and planning.
 A graduate degree is desirable but not necessary for most jobs in economics.
 The exception is an academic job, which generally requires a Ph.D. for entry or advancement.
 As in all professions, people with graduate degrees command higher salaries and often have better opportunities for advancement.
-The median annual earnings for economists (including those with graduate training) was estimated to be $49,140 by the Census Bureau for the Bureau of Labor Statistics in 2001.
-See website for Career Development Center for more information.
+See the website of Baruch’sand the for more information about careers in economics.